Haantjes Algebras of Classical Integrable Systems: Complete Integrability and Haantjes structures

 \subsection{The analysis of Brouzet}

-In \cite{BrI}, R. Brouzet studied the existence for a completely integrable system of a Nijenhuis \textit{recursion} operator, that is a Nijenhuis operator \emph{compatible} with $\omega$ and fulfilling eq. \eqref{eq:Lsym}.
-He proved that the existence of a Nijenhuis recursion operator for $X_H$ requires very strong conditions on the form of its Hamiltonian function.
-Accordingly, he presented an example of an integrable system with two degrees of freedom that does not admit a recursion operator compatible with the original symplectic structure.
-Here we show that such example does admit a simple formulation in the context of the $\omega \mathcal{H}$ geometry.
+In \cite{BrI}, R. Brouzet studied the existence of a Nijenhuis \textit{recursion} operator for a completely integrable system, that is a Nijenhuis operator \emph{compatible} with $\omega$ and fulfilling the requirement

+Notice that this requirement is not satisfied by the Haantjes operators \eqref{eq:LAA}, according to Eq. \eqref{invKa}.
+Brouzet proved that the existence of a Nijenhuis recursion operator for $X_H$ in a tubular neighbourhood of a Liouville torus implies very strong restrictions on the form of its Hamiltonian function.
+Accordingly, he presented an example of an integrable system with two degrees of freedom that \textit{does not admit} a recursion operator compatible with the original symplectic structure.
+Here we show that such example does admit a simple formulation in the context of the $\omega \mathscr{H}$ geometry.